League of Legends Rarest Skins

 UFO Corki

-UFO Corki was a free skin givento players who registered their accounts before January 14, 2010.
-It came after LoL received the Readers' Choice Award from IGN and Gamespy.
-After that, the skin is gone forever, and there is no way to get it.
+The UFO Corki skin was a free reward for players who created their accounts before January 14, 2010.
+This skin was introduced to the game after League of Legends received the Readers' Choice Award from IGN and Gamespy.
+Unfortunately, once the deadline passed, the skin was no longer available to obtain.

 Riot Skins